 SEEDS is a nonprofit organization with a two-acre urban garden and kitchen classroom that aspires to develop the capacity of young people to respect life, the earth and each other through growing, cooking and sharing food.

 Seven values serve as our foundation.
-These values inform the content of our programs as well as the ways that we interact with participants, partners, volunteers, donors, and with each other as the staff and board of SEEDS.
+These values inform the content of our programs as well as the ways that we interact with participants, partners, volunteers, donors and each other.

 - The Capacity of Young People ★ We believe that young people are capable of being responsible leaders.
 We value and listen to the voices of youth and recognize them as innovators capable of making lasting impact.
 We expect our young people to be both learners and teachers.